benjimon24/puzzle-and-dragons/README.md

 * There was a moment when the app got stuck and froze my computer.
 I got a very lucky cascade in-game so my excitement was quite short-lived.
 At this point I am not quite sure how it happened.
 * Users can cheat by dragging an orb outside the board and cutting to the other side.
 * Users can interact with orbs while they are still moving into position.
+* I would like orbs to fade out as they get deleted.
 * I still need to add a proper game start / history interface.

 ___